Get retirement-ready with an engaging two-day course from Federal Retirees!

 Demystify retirement with a two-day virtual pre-retirement course from the National Association of Federal Retirees in collaboration with certified pension presenter Melody Walz, Tradex and GERAS Centre for Aging Research.

-Updated dates: This two-day course will take place from Sept.
-21 to 22 and will run from 9 a.m. to 4 p.m.
+This two-day course will take place from May 30 to 31 and will run from 9 a.m. to 4 p.m.
 (ET) on both days and is designed to prepare federal employees to transition from work to retirement.
 Some of the topics covered include your public service pension plan, financial planning, estate planning and living your best life in retirement.
-The special introductory $100 attendance fee includes course materials, a virtual 20-minute appointment with consultant Melody Walz to gain some insight into the process of transitioning from federal public service employee to pensioner and a financial assessment with Tradex.
+The special introductory $100 attendance fee includes course materials, a virtual 20-minute appointment with Melody Walz (Consultant) to gain some insight into the process of transitioning from federal public service employee to pensioner, and a financial assessment with Tradex.

 Don’t forget to share this invitation with any current federal employees or recent retirees you know because the cost of a one-year membership with the Association is included for all course participants who are not yet members!
 Each membership supports our work to protect pensions and benefits for federal employees and retirees and gives you access to useful information and great savings too.